AlexanderGTumanov/hep-th-rag/README.md

 Builds a corpus of text chunks from all papers in the `/processed` folder and saves it as `chunks.jsonl` in the `/corpus` directory inside `data`.
 Each section of each paper is subdivided into chunks of character length `chunk_size`.
 The `overlap` parameter creates a small overlap between neighboring chunks.
 Each chunk is assigned a unique ID.
 Although chunk length is specified in characters, the function avoids splitting individual words to keep tokenization consistent.
 As a result, chunk sizes vary slightly.
 With `overwrite = False`, the function does not run if the corpus already exists.
 With `overwrite = True`, the corpus is rebuilt from scratch.

+---

+## Contents of `model.py`

+#### `train_model(model, train_loader, valid_loader, epochs, batches = 0, model_dir = "../model", dropout = 0.1, lr = 3e-4, tau = 0.05, max_grad_norm = 1.0, clip_start_batch = None)`

+Trains `model` using an InfoNCE / NT-Xent–style contrastive objective in a dual-encoder setup.
+Training runs for the number of epochs specified by `epochs` and, optionally, for a fixed number of additional batches specified by `batches`.
+The `train_loader` and `valid_loader` provide the input data.
+The `dropout` and `lr` parameters control the dropout rate and learning rate, respectively.

+The `tau` parameter sets the temperature of the similarity distribution used in the contrastive loss, controlling how sharply the model distinguishes between positive and negative pairs.
+The `max_grad_norm` parameter specifies the gradient clipping threshold applied during optimizer steps; gradients with a larger norm are scaled down to this value.

+The `clip_start_batch` parameter allows gradient clipping to be disabled for the first few batches of the first epoch.
+Early training steps of a freshly initialized model often produce unusually large gradients due to random parameter initialization, and clipping during this phase can slow training.
+When continuing training from a previously trained model, it is recommended to set `clip_start_batch` to `None`.

+The model saves a checkpoint in the `/model` folder at the end of each training epoch.
+Along with the checkpoint, it records the per-batch training and validation losses, as well as the contents of all batches for which gradient clipping occurred.